 See https://gitlab.freedesktop.org/monado/monado#getting-started for a list of dependencies.

-apt install build-essential git wget unzip cmake meson ninja-build libeigen3-dev curl patch python3 pkg-config libx11-dev libx11-xcb-dev libxxf86vm-dev libxrandr-dev libxcb-randr0-dev libvulkan-dev glslang-tools libglvnd-dev libgl1-mesa-dev ca-certificates libusb-1.0-0-dev libudev-dev libhidapi-dev libwayland-dev libuvc-dev libavcodec-dev libopencv-dev libv4l-dev libcjson-dev libsdl2-dev libegl1-mesa-dev
+apt install build-essential git wget unzip cmake ninja-build libeigen3-dev curl patch python3 pkg-config libx11-dev libx11-xcb-dev libxxf86vm-dev libxrandr-dev libxcb-randr0-dev libvulkan-dev glslang-tools libglvnd-dev libgl1-mesa-dev ca-certificates libusb-1.0-0-dev libudev-dev libhidapi-dev libwayland-dev libuvc-dev libavcodec-dev libopencv-dev libv4l-dev libcjson-dev libsdl2-dev libegl1-mesa-dev libbsd-dev

 ninja -C build install

-/usr/bin/monado-service in a default installation.
-This service can either be started manually, or automatically by using systemd socket activation.
+monado-service can either be started manually by running the binary, or it can be run automatically by using systemd socket activation.